-Before installing the coffee roaster, unpack the appliance and read the installation and operation manual.
+Before installing the sample coffee roaster, unpack the appliance and review the parts list supplied in the accessory kit.
+If anything is missing please contact us immediately.
+Read and understand this installation and operation manual.

-Locations For your Roaster - Basic Requirements We believe the roaster will prove most valuable to your business if its located where your customers can see it in operation.
-You may or may not be able to do that, but there are a few essential requirements for the installation of the roaster.
+Locations For your Roaster - Basic Requirements

+There are a few essential requirements for the installation of the roaster.

-- A. The roaster is not water resistant and should be protected from moisture and wind. - B. The roaster must be installed not less than three inches from combustibles.
+- A. The roaster is not water resistant and should be protected from direct moisture and wind. - B. The roaster must be installed not less than three inches from combustible surfaces.
 The back panel must be free of obstructions to allow for adequate air flow - C. The roaster must be vented to the outside if installed indoors.
-See the section on venting options. - D. It must be reasonably level to operate properly. - E. If you are at an altitude at or above 4500' please let us know.
+See the section on venting options. - D. It must be level to operate properly. - E. If you are at an altitude at or above 4500' please let us know.
 Some adjustments may be needed to allow the roaster to operate properly at altitudes above 4500'.